algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 [^2]:Repository: A repository is a folder (usually a project) stored both locally and in the cloud.
 A group of individuals can create, modify, and delete a repository freely.
 [^3]: Header: A header file is a file used for C/C++ programs.
 It is used to declare functions and variables before executing a program.
 [^4]: Readability: The ability to read a program without having problems understanding its use or the goal of the functions/variables used.
-[^5]: IDEs that allow this feature are: VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE, and multiple others.
+[^5]: IDEs that allow this feature are VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE, and multiple others.
-[^6]: Von Neumann architecture: The Von Neumann architecture is one of the earliest computer architecture.
+[^6]: Von Neumann architecture: The Von Neumann architecture is one of the earliest computer architectures.
 [^7]: Parser: A Parser is a program that can split a chain of characters to identify a specific syntax or specific keywords.
 [^8]: Machine code: Machine code is the name given to the language of the computer, also named binary.
 [^9]: String: A chain of characters contained in one variable.